Stef-01/Stef-01/README.md

 4. Joshy, Khalatbari-Soltani, S., Soga, K., Butow, P. Et.
 Al (2023).
 "Pain and its interference with daily living in relation to cancer: a comparative population-based study of 16,053 cancer survivors and 106,345 people without cancer." *BMC Cancer*, 23(1), 1-774.

+5. Yadav U., **Thottunkal S.**, Agostino J. "What influences the implementation of health checks in the prevention and early detection of chronic diseases among Aboriginal and Torres Strait Islander people in Australian primary health care?" *BMC Health Systems and Policy* (2025).

-5. **Thottunkal, S.** (2021).
+6. **Thottunkal, S.** (2021).
 "Perceptions of, factors underlying, and reasons for e-cigarette use among Australia's young adults." *ANU Undergraduate Research Journal*, 11(1), 125-132.

 ### Manuscripts Under Review/In Preparation

-1. Yadav U., **Thottunkal S.**, Agostino J. "What influences the implementation of health checks in the prevention and early detection of chronic diseases among Aboriginal and Torres Strait Islander people in Australian primary health care?" *BMC Health Systems and Policy* (2025).
+1. **Thottunkal, S.** Comparing LLM Output to Physician Notes for Pharmacogenomics (MDPI For Submission August 2025).

+2. **Thottunkal, S.** AI Enabled Synthetic Bioweapons, a critical perspective on the current landscape of nucleic screening, and considerations for the EO’s AI Action Plan *Disaster Medicine and Public Health Preparedness, Cambridge Press (Submitted August 2025).

+3. **Thottunkal, S.** Behavioral Hazards, Externalities, and Cost–Benefit Dynamics of AI-Assisted Diabetic Retinopathy Screening: Microsoft's Healthcare from the Eye Initiative.

+4. **Thottunkal, S.** (2021)"Regulatory Stringency and Impacts on Equity and Innovation in Medical Devices: Insights from the EU MDR 2017 and Considerations for the FDA" *Journal of Regulatory Science (revise and resubmit July 2025).

-2. Zhang T., Yu H., **Thottunkal S.**, Yahya B. "Critical perspectives in the implementation of AI in medical diagnostics." *MIT Science Policy Review* (accepted, publication August 2025).
+5. Yu H., **Thottunkal S.**, Yahya B. "Artificial intelligence in biomedical diagnostics:recent advances and transitions to liable regulation." *MIT Science Policy Review* (accepted, publication August 2025).

-3. Sayeed, M. A., Colquhoun, S., **Thottunkal, S.**, McLure, A., Schwessinger, B., Lal, A., & Rahaman, M. R. "Systematic review and meta-analysis of childhood diarrhea attributed to enteropathogenic organisms in low- and middle-income countries." *World Journal of Pediatrics* (submitted 2025).
+6. Sayeed, M. A., Colquhoun, S., **Thottunkal, S.**, McLure, A., Schwessinger, B., Lal, A., & Rahaman, M. R. "Systematic review and meta-analysis of childhood diarrhea attributed to enteropathogenic organisms in low- and middle-income countries." (submitted 2025).

 ## Conference Presentations & Talks